 Our carriers are experiencing extremely high shipping volumes that may result in longer transit times.
 Estimated delivery dates are generally accurate but not guaranteed.
+We are filling and shipping orders as quickly as possible.
+No guarantees.

 Bethel Campus Store